What are the Benefits of a Custom Android OS?

 If the bootloader is locked, you cannot flash a custom Android OS to the device.
 In other cases, some manufacturers offer limited ability to relock the bootloader, which means that a flashed device will be permanently unlocked after bringing up a custom Android OS.
 This means the safety net parameter will fail since it relies on checking the basic integrity of the device according to bootloader lock status and CTS profile tests.

 So sometimes when you try to revert back to the original Stock ROM, your bootloader status will remain unlocked and you will not be allowed to lock it.
 This means that the integrity of your device is permanently compromised.

-Esper has teamed up with some of the world’s leading Android device innovators like Lenovo, Zebra, Honeywell, and more to offer our custom Android OS, Esper Enhanced Android, off-the-shelf on devices for countless single-purpose use cases.
+Esper has teamed up with some of the world’s leading Android device innovators like Lenovo, Zebra, Honeywell, and more to offer our custom Android OS, Esper Foundation for Android, off-the-shelf on devices for countless single-purpose use cases.
 To learn more, request a demo or check out our growing selection of GMS-certified and AOSP (non-GMS) Android hardware with custom OS.